-But everyone has a personal dictionary that contains at least a few important, unique words or word combinations that will not be appearing in the dictionary anytime soon.
+Everyone has a personal vocabulary that contains at least a few important, unique words or word combinations.

 We also have terms that are part of our professional language or personal style.
 We want to keep them and never change them into something else.